Kryha/scaffold-eth-2-noir/README.md

 # Scaffold-ETH Noir

-Sandbox project for testing age-restricted contracts using [Noir](https://noir-lang.org/) for writing ZKP-circuits.
-Also has *basic* dynamic UI for experimenting with circuits and proof-generation.
-This was built using Scaffold-ETH 2, [refer to SE2 README for set-up](https://github.com/scaffold-eth/scaffold-eth-2#readme).
+This is a sandbox educational project for testing age-restricted contracts using [Noir](https://noir-lang.org/), a Domain Specific Language for writing ZKP-circuits.
+The sandbox also includes a *basic* dynamic UI for experimenting with circuits and proof-generation.
+This project was built using Scaffold-ETH 2, [refer to SE2 README for set-up](https://github.com/scaffold-eth/scaffold-eth-2#readme).

+# Prerequisites
 * requires [nargo](https://noir-lang.org/dev/getting_started/nargo_installation) (tested with v0.10.1)
+* requires [Node] (https://nodejs.org/en) (tested with v18.8.0)
+* requires [yarn] (https://yarnpkg.com/getting-started/install) (tested with 3.2.3)

 # Inspiration
 - Age proof circuit from "[noir by example](https://noir-by-example.org/gadgets/zk-age-verification/)"